assist-project/dtls-fuzzer/README.md

 Note that the source code of the SUTs (server applications) is publicly available online, see [Scandium][scandium] and [JSSE][jsse].
 Also, automatically installing dependencies may prompt 'sudo' access.
 This is the case for GnuTLS which relies on external libraries such as nettle, or for Eclipse's TinyDTLS, which relies on autoconf.
-Finally, we do not provide automatic setup for NSS and PionDTLS due to how complicated setup for these systems is.
+Finally, we do not provide automatic setup/argument files for NSS and PionDTLS due to how complicated setup for these systems is.

 ### Troubleshooting
 If things in the setup process stop working, deleting the 'suts' folder (or the 'suts/SUT' folder specific to the SUT) and re-running the setup script may solve the problem.